- Admission Process

 c) Application Fee: A $60.00 non-refundable application fee is required of all U.S. applicants; a $100.00 non-refundable application fee is required of all International applicants.
 (There is an additional $50.00 charge for those who do not apply online.)

-2) Arts Reference: The Arts Reference form should be completed by a teacher or private instructor who has recently taught the applicant in his/her chosen arts discipline.
-Form can be downloaded from Application Materials Page.
+2) Artistic Reference: The Artistic Reference form should be completed by a teacher or private instructor who has recently taught the applicant in his/her chosen arts discipline.
+Download Arts Reference Form

 3) Academic Reference: The Academic Reference form should be completed by a recent teacher of a major academic subject.
 Counselors and principals who have not taught the applicant are asked not to submit an academic reference but are welcome to submit additional letters of recommendation.
-Form can be downloaded from Application Materials Page.
+Download Academic Reference Form

 4) School Transcripts: Transcripts (record of grades) are required and should be requested directly from the student’s school(s).
 Unofficial copies may be submitted for initial review.

 5) Audition or Portfolio Presentation: As a requirement for admission, students must audition, present a departmental essay or portfolio relevant to his/her art discipline.
 Please refer to the Audition and Portfolio Requirements.

 6) Admission Interview: A personal interview is required of all international students.
 Interviews may be conducted on campus, through Skype or during an audition tour.

 The Idyllwild Arts Academy recognizes a family’s right to choose home schooling as an option for their children.
 In order to be considered for admission to the Arts Academy, students who are home schooled must participate in a state recognized home schooling program and submit the following materials in lieu of high school transcripts as well as have a parent answer the questions below: